syncfusion-content/blazor-docs/blazor/accumulation-chart/chart-print.md

 ## Print

-The `PrintAsync` method can be used to print a rendered chart directly from the browser.
+The `PrintAsync` method can be used to print rendered chart directly from the browser.

 ```cshtml